top of page

 Fish Friendly Farming

 Fish Friendly Farming is a certification program for agricultural properties managed to restore fish and wildlife habitat and improve water quality.
 Farm plan development began in 1997 and certification was first available in 1999.
-As of January 2021, 1850 vineyards (73,900 acres) are certified.
+As of November 2025, 2815 farms (74,460 planted acres) are certified.

 fishfriendlyfarming.org